-- 4.1 As part of our practice we: - Provide a balanced curriculum, based on the EYFS, across the seven areas of learning, using play as the vehicle for learning (within any registered setting, the focus will very much be on the prime areas of learning); - Promote equality of opportunity and anti-discriminatory practice.
-We provide early intervention for those children who require additional support; - Work in partnership with parents and within the wider context; - Plan challenging learning experiences, based on the individual child, informed by observation, assessment and the child's interest; - Provide opportunities for children to engage in activities that are adult-initiated and childinitiated, supported by the adult; - Have a key person approach to develop close relationships with individual children; and - Provide a secure and safe learning environment, indoors and out.
+- 4.1 As part of our practice we: - Provide a balanced curriculum, based on the EYFS, across the seven areas of learning, using play as the vehicle for learning; - Promote equality of opportunity and anti-discriminatory practice.
+We provide early intervention for those children who require additional support; - Work in partnership with parents and within the wider context; - Plan challenging learning experiences, based on the individual child, informed by observation, assessment and the child's interest; - Provide opportunities for children to engage in activities that are adult-initiated and child-initiated, supported by the adult; - Have a key person approach to develop close relationships with individual children; and - Provide a secure and safe learning environment, indoors and out.